marcominerva/QueueMessaging/README.md

-# RabbitMQ
+# Queue Messaging
-A sample that showcases how to easily integrate RabbitMQ messaging in a .NET application.
+A sample that showcases how to easily integrate Queue messaging with RabbitMQ and Azure Service Bus in a .NET application.